 Let’s take a look at them:-

-Vienna in Austria is one of the best Christmas markets in the entire mainland.
+Vienna in Austria is one of the best Christmas markets on the entire mainland.
 It kicks start in mid-November and lasts till December.
 Vienna Christmas Dream will give magical vibes with the fragrance of Christmas cookies and mulled wines.
-The most attractive part of attending the Christmas market in Vienna is its long-standing tradition of Vienna Magic of Advent, where city square hall is transformed into fairy-land with gifts, sweets, decorations, and much more.
+The most attractive part of attending the Christmas market in Vienna is its long-standing tradition of Vienna Magic of Advent, where the city square hall is transformed into a fairy-land with gifts, sweets, decorations, and much more.
 Apart from Vienna, there is also another Christmas market that is held in Salzburg and is equally famous for its ancient traditions and Christmas carols.

 Cologne is famous for perfumes, but Nuremberg Christkindlesmarkt is the biggest Christmas market in Germany.
 It is recommended to visit Nuremberg at the opening ceremony where you will see the rare scene of Nuremberg Christkind appearing from the balcony of Church of Our Lady to open the holiday season.
 The entire city is festooned with lights and sparkling decorations.

 If you are more of an arty person and looking for some art-sprinkled decor and atmosphere, then head to the Christmas market of Berlin.
 Berlin itself is known for its art scenes that are reflected through its historical places, museums, and galleries.
 Oh yeah!
 They also have a special Christmas market for dogs (God Bless them for arranging something for our little love!).